rosiirao/timer-interval-read/README.md

 # timer-interval-read

-Push data from Iterable by a specific time interval by time unit of second, millisecond or frame.
+Push data from Iterable by a specific timer interval by time unit of second, millisecond or frame.

 ## usage